RN to Bachelor of Science Degree in Nursing Admissions

 Tuition and Fees

 Tuition, books and fees for the RN to Bachelor of Science degree in Nursing adult degree completion program vary from year to year.
 The current cost for the 18-month nursing major program is approximately $17,000 (includes tuition, books, and fees).
-Each credit (semester hour) costs $345.
+Each credit (semester hour) costs $365.

 Credit for life learning papers and continuing education (professional schools and training) may be assessed and $50 per semester hour of credit will be charged when this life experience is submitted for course credit.
 General education courses cost $315 per semester hour or $945 per course.

 Students in the RN to Bachelor of Science degree in Nursing adult degree completion program are eligible to apply for federal financial aid.
 A complete financial aid packet is available from the program representative.
 Applying for financial aid in a timely manner and following up on any request for additional forms or loan information is very important.

 To be eligible to receive federal financial aid, you must file the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is processed by a federal processor and the results sent to the schools that you list in the school section.
 EMU’s school code is 003708.